 Drink cool liquids

 Water and fresh juices can act as natural detoxification of the body in the summertime and help keep you cool.
 Cold water cleanses the digestive system and can lower your body heat.
 In addition, load up on coconut water which maintains electrolytes and prevents dehydration.
+You also may drink green detox as juice.
 If juices aren’t available, try sucking on ice cubes to prolong the refreshing experience.

 Clear out your house